 Gooseneck hitch features a ball and coupler connection that provides remarkable towing stability.
 Meanwhile, a fifth wheel consists of jaws and kingpin connection that provides greater versatility as compared to gooseneck hitches and can be connected with more types of trucks.

-In the case of the usage of hitches, the gooseneck is particularly used for flatbed trailers such as industrial, agricultural, and livestock trailers.
+In the case of utility, the gooseneck is particularly used for flatbed trailers such as industrial, agricultural, and livestock trailers.
 In short, they are great for commercial towing.
-On the other hand, fifth wheel hitches are used by campers for recreational purposes.
-They are widely used for towing RVs.
+On the other hand, fifth wheel hitches are used by campers for recreational purposes, and are widely used for towing RVs.

 Fifth wheel hitches provide greater stability to long trailers as they have been designed for towing recreational trailers.